Chairs for Posture: Why We Need a Good Chair

 As we age, our circulatory system becomes slower and we are at increased risk of developing pressure sores.
 Ensuring that your chair and mattress are suitable for your height, weight and body type, and provide good postural support can go a long way to decreasing this risk.

-But don’t despair, the good news is that these complications can be avoided.
+But don’t despair, the good news is that these complications can be avoided by adopting the correct seating position on a supportive chair.

 How to find good seating that supports a healthy posture

-Here at HSL we have spent a long time, in consultation with our independent Occupational Therapist Julie Jennings Dip COT HCPC, developing and perfecting our 7-Point Seating Assessment™.
+To maintain a good seated posture, your chair must be comfortable, supportive and fit properly.
+Here at HSL, we have spent a long time in consultation with our independent Occupational Therapist Julie Jennings Dip COT HCPC, developing and perfecting our 7-Point Seating Assessment™.
+This is a highly personal test that assesses your needs to find a chair or sofa that gives you total support.
+Because we don’t believe that one size of chair fits all.

-In our HSL Stores, our Comfort Specialists are always ready and waiting to assess your unique needs.
-Our experts check that each of the following parts of your body are fully supported, giving you unrivalled comfort:
+Our friendly and personable Comfort Specialists will check that each of the following parts of your body are fully supported, giving you unrivalled comfort and encouraging proper sitting posture.

 |Hip Position||Bottom fits into the back of the seat.|